Inverse Probability Weighting-based Mediation Analysis for Microbiome Data: Simulation studies

-Table \ref{table:alternativecase} shows the true value of the IIE, and bias and SD for the estimators of mediation effect, as well as the power for testing $H_0: \text{mediation effect}=0$ versus $H_a: \text{mediation effect}\neq 0$ when $\text{mediation effect}\neq 0$ and the effect of $L\rightarrow M$ is weak ($\theta_L=0.1$).
-Note that for the scenarios considered in Table \ref{table:alternativecase}, since Assumption \ref{assump:5} and/or Assumption \ref{assump:6} fail, the NIE can not be identified.
-In this case, the IIE is still identifiable.
-We regard the true value of the IIE as the true value of mediation effect.
-Simulation results show that the absolute value of the bias of the NIE-based method can be much larger than that of the proposed method.
-In addition, the power of the NIE-based method can also be substantially lower than that of the proposed method when the sample size is $70$.
-One can also find that the absolute value of the true value of the IIE increases with the strength of $Z\rightarrow M$ and the strength of $Z\rightarrow L$.
-As expected, the power increases with the absolute value of the true value of the IIE.
-The power of the proposed method is fairly large at $n=70$.
-When the sample size increases to $200$, the powers of both methods are very close to $1$.
+Table \ref{table:alternativecase} displays the true value of the IIE, along with the bias and SD for the estimators of mediation effect, as well as the power for testing $H_0: \text{mediation effect}=0$ versus $H_a: \text{mediation effect}\neq 0$ under the conditions that $\text{mediation effect}\neq 0$ and $\theta_L=-0.1$.
+For the scenarios considered in Table \ref{table:alternativecase}, Assumption \ref{assump:5} and/or Assumption \ref{assump:6} fail, making the NIE non-identified.
+However, the IIE remains identifiable, and we consider its true value as the true value of the mediation effect.
+The simulation results indicate that the absolute values of biases of the IPW-NIE-based method and the Sohn-NIE-based method are substantially larger than that of the proposed method.
+Furthermore, the power of the IPW-NIE-based method and the Sohn-NIE-based method is lower than that of the proposed method.
+The power of the proposed method increases significantly as $\gamma_Z$ rises from 0 to 1.
+Additionally, the power of both the proposed method and the IPW-NIE-based method increases with the sample size.
+However, this trend does not hold for the Sohn-NIE-based method, which has a very low power.
+Moreover, the Sohn-NIE-based method encounters computational issues in certain cases due to non-invertible matrices.

-We also conduct sensitivity analyses for the no-unmeasured-confounding assumptions (i.e., Assumptions \ref{assump:3}, \ref{assump:4}, and \ref{assump:7}) needed for the identification of interventional effects.
-To investigate the sensitivity of the estimators considered here to the presence of unmeasured confounding among $Z, Y$, and $M$, we consider further simulations where we independently generate a latent confounder $U$ from $N(0,1)$.
-The exposure variable $Z$ is generated from $\pr(Z=1\mid X, U)=\expit(\alpha_0+\alpha_X^{\top}X+\alpha_U U)$.
-The mediators $M=(M_1,\ldots, M_{100})^\top$ are then generated from the following models: